 A letter of hope to you Dear Reader,

 Nobody seems to know how many muscles it takes to smile.
 Some sources say 17; others argue that it’s around 12.
-But within the International Red Cross and Red Crescent Movement, rumor has it that it’s over 7 billion.
+But within the International Red Cross and Red Crescent Movement, rumour has it that it’s over 7 billion.
 Or, the hard-working minds and muscles of almost 12 million staff and volunteers.

 Every day, they work with people facing the worst moments of their lives – crises, war and disaster.
 They are the first responders and frontline ambassadors of the Red Cross and Red Crescent Movement.
 The growing strength and reach of our global network is because of people like them: around the world, in dangerous and unstable places, neutral, independent and impartial humanitarian action has the best chance to reach those most in need.
 If we can ever claim to be everywhere for everyone, it will also be because of people like them.